-The broader industry faces significant risk from potential tariff actions undertaken by the Trump administration.
+The broader rail industry faces significant risk from potential tariff actions undertaken by the Trump administration.
 These tariff actions could drastically increase the cost of imported materials and components, which many companies in the sector rely upon for their manufacturing processes.
 The increased costs could lead to higher prices for end products, reduced profit margins, and potential disruptions in supply chains.

-Kelso's Strategic Position: Kelso Technologies is uniquely positioned to mitigate these risks.
-The company's entire production of valves takes place at its facility in Bonham, Texas, ensuring that all manufacturing processes are under tight control and not subject to the uncertainties of international trade policies.
-Moreover, Kelso exclusively utilizes local suppliers for its raw materials and components, further insulating the company from potential tariff impacts.
+Kelso believes it is uniquely positioned to mitigate certain of these risks.
+The Company's entire production of valves takes place at its facility in Bonham, Texas, ensuring that all manufacturing processes are under tight control and not subject to the uncertainties of international trade policies.
+Moreover, Kelso utilizes domestic US suppliers for its raw materials and components, further insulating the Company from potential US tariff impacts.
 This strategic approach not only secures a stable supply chain but also enhances the quality and reliability of Kelso's products, providing a significant competitive advantage in a volatile market.
-While potential tariff actions pose a substantial risk to the broader industry, Kelso's commitment to domestic production and local sourcing places the company in a favorable position to navigate these challenges effectively.
+While potential tariff actions pose a substantial risk to the broader industry, Kelso believes that its commitment to domestic production in the US and local sourcing places the Company in a favorable position to navigate these challenges effectively.